1566 King János Zsigmond’s victory over the Crimean Tatars

 King János Zsigmond was not watching idly the military actions taking place, he tried to take advantage of them.
 Seeing, that the Habsburg forces were busy in other theatres of war, he attacked the castle of Szabatka near Rimaszombat, in Gömör County.
 In fact, he borrowed some auxiliary troops from his supporter who was no one else than Sultan Suleiman.
 Thus, he was relying on the help of the “friendly” Ottoman units from the Sanjak centers of Hatvan, Fülek, Szolnok, and Nógrád.
 (Please, note that I use the Oriental name order for Hungarians where family names come first.)

-Unfortunately, the Tatars didn’t leave the area and decided to carry on with burning and looting the villages.
-The destructions took place in the area of Outer-Szolnok County that has already gone almost entirely under Ottoman control but the lands of Bereg, Ugocsa, and other nearby counties were being destroyed, too.
+Unfortunately, the Tatars didn’t leave the area and decided to carry on burning and looting the villages.
+The destructions took place in the area of Outer-Szolnok County which has already gone almost entirely under Ottoman control.
+Still, the lands of Bereg, Ugocsa, and other nearby counties were being destroyed, too.
 Our historian called Forgách gave an account of the events because his brother, Simon was taking part in the fights.
-Simon noted that the Crimean Tatars were pillaging not the lands of Máramaros but the area of Szamosköz, adding, that the number of victims was not 90,000 people, not even half or third of it.
+Simon noted that the Crimean Tatars were pillaging not the lands of Máramaros but the area of Szamosköz, adding, that the number of victims was not 90,000 people, not even half or a third of it.
 As for Forgách Ferenc, you can read more here:

 “Svendi (*General Schwendi) used to stay in Kassa during the whole time, he had altogether about 5,000 cavalrymen and infantrymen.
 The light of the burning villages, homesteads, and houses was clearly visible, the flames reached the sky from everywhere.
 The enemy’s raiding parties could also be seen who dared to approach the outskirt of the town of Kassa, coming as close as the walls.
 Yet, only one or two of the many enemies could be captured.
 One could just feel pity because of the destruction in the area of the Tisza River and in Máramaros.
 At the beginning of the war, many noblemen and noblewomen fled to Máramaros, carrying their children and valuables, as they thought they would be in greater safety, partly because this area belonged to the domains of János Zsigmond.
 But after the death of Suleiman, the rampancy of these savage soldiers (*the Tatars) was just increasing: they gave mercy to no one.
 Allegedly, they dragged 90,000 people to slavery.”